I seem to have been doing a lot of it this last few weeks – blame it on my birthday, in the main.

 Talking of fun, to me this song always brings up images of getting hammered with your mates, drinking an awful lot, talking random crap, and having a fantastic time without worrying too much about what is coming the next day.
 That is, a world of pain, usually, and that nasty thing called the hangover.
 Speaking of which…

-Not only do you get the hangover, with drink of course you also get the addiction.
+Not only do you get the hangover, but with a drink, of course, you also get the addiction.
 And probably the finest take on the shittiness of the situation (certainly better than my other thought for this, Levellers’ Fifteen Years) is one of Black Flag’s best-known tracks: A two-minute punky rush dealing with an entirely unrepentant alcoholic.
 Also worthy of note is the astounding version on the West Memphis Three tribute that features Mike Patton delivering an absolutely unhinged vocal.